zhenhang66/TMVI_ToxPi/README.md

 ### ⚙️ Case 2.
 Spatially Apply the ToxPI Score.csv Result

-After completing Case 1, users download customized CD-TMVI score results as a .csv file.
+After completing Case 1, users download customized CDC-TMVI score results as a .csv file.
 To reflect those scores in a geographic format—similar to the map shown in the ArcGIS Dashboard—this section walks you through the steps to spatially join scores by census tract using ArcGIS Online.

-CD-TMVI Map of the BPA Region (ArcGIS Dashboard)
+CDC-TMVI Map of the BPA Region (ArcGIS Dashboard)

 <img width="1905" height="917" alt="image" src="https://github.com/user-attachments/assets/3719dfd7-4515-434d-9818-4c83943de0b3" />

-*Screenshot of the CD-TMVI Map of the BPA Region from Dashboard*
+*Screenshot of the CDC-TMVI Map of the BPA Region from Dashboard*

 #### 🛠️ Setup Requirements